MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/intelligent-resource-placement.md

 * An Azure account with an active subscription.
 [Create an account for free](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).

 * You must have a Fleet resource with one or more member cluster.
-If not, follow the [quickstart][fleet-quickstart] to create a Fleet resource with a hub cluster and then join Azure Kubernetes Service (AKS) clusters as members.
+If not, follow the [quickstart][fleet-quickstart] to create a Fleet resource with a hub cluster, and then join Azure Kubernetes Service (AKS) clusters as members.

-  **Recommendation:** Ensure you have configured your AKS member clusters so that you can test placement using the cluster properties you are interested in (location, node count, resources or cost).
+  **Recommendation:** Ensure your AKS member clusters are configured so that you can test placement using the cluster properties you're interested in (location, node count, resources, or cost).

 * Set the following environment variables: